Personal Costs and Rewards of Running a Small Business

 Personal costs and rewards

-There are personal costs for those running small businesses.
+This explains the personal costs and rewards for those who run small businesses.
 For many the rewards are worth it.
-If you are considering starting a business remember there is going to be a time as well as money costs, be prepared to spend both.
+If you are considering starting a business remember there is going to be a time as well as money costs.
+Be prepared to spend both.
 In my life I have seen the rewards, and paid the costs as my father did.